BeamMW/beam-docs/source/rtd_pages/user_glossary.rst

 Mimblewimble
 	Mimblewimble is the protocol used by Beam to provide confidentiality of transactions and scalability in terms of compact blockchain size. `Mimblewimble white paper <https://scalingbitcoin.org/papers/mimblewimble.txt>`_ was published in July 2016 by an anonymous author under the pseudonym Tom Elvis Jedusor.

+.. _sbbs:

+SBBS

+	SBBS (abbreviation of Secure Bulletin Board System) is a subsystem within Beam Node that allows wallets to securely exchange encrypted messages and create transactions without having to be online at the same time.

 .. _wallet password: